Selling products has never been easier, yet it’s getting harder with each day. Thanks to the internet!

 The most crucial aspect of selling products online is deciding on the online platforms where you can showcase and sell your products.

-Well, that depends on a number of factors – the product category, where your potential customers are, how much you can invest, and so on.
+Well, that depends on many factors – the product category, where your potential customers are, how much you can invest, and so on.

 Let’s try to explore the alternatives that fit your requirements.

-An online or eCommerce marketplace is a website where you can list your business and showcase your products to the customer visiting their sites.
+An online or eCommerce marketplace is a website where you can list your business and showcase your products to the customers visiting their sites.

 You must be well acquainted with online marketplaces like Amazon, eBay, Flipkart, Rakuten, Walmart, or Snapdeal.
-Besides these retail giants, there are a number of emerging online marketplaces in various niches.
+Besides these retail giants, there are a lot of emerging online marketplaces in various niches.